anoushka-rufus-1808/juneCtasksBasic/README.md

-# C Programming Daily – June 2025

-# ✅ June 2 – Fundamentals
-- Declare and Print Integer Variable
-  Write a C program to declare an integer variable, assign a value to it, and print the value.
-- Add Two Float Numbers
-  Write a C program to add two float numbers and print the result.
-- Find Size of Data Types
-  Write a C program to display the size (in bytes) of int, float, double, and char data types.
-- Swap Two Variables Using a Temporary Variable
-  Write a C program to swap the values of two variables using a temporary variable.
-- Swap Two Variables Without Using a Temporary Variable
-  Write a C program to swap two integer variables without using a temporary variable.
-- Display ASCII Value of a Character
-  Write a C program to display the ASCII value of a character.
-- Calculate Simple Interest
-  Write a C program to calculate simple interest using the formula:
-  SI = (P × R × T) / 100
-- Multiply Two Integers
-  Write a C program to multiply two integers and display the result.
-- Find the Average of Three Numbers
-  Write a C program to calculate the average of three float numbers.

-# ✅ June 3 – Operators
-- Demonstrate Arithmetic Operators
-  Write a C program to demonstrate arithmetic operators (+, -, *, /, %).
-- Demonstrate Relational Operators
-  Write a C program to demonstrate relational operators (>, <, ==, !=, >=, <=).
-- Demonstrate Logical Operators
-  Write a C program to demonstrate logical operators (&&, ||, !).
-- Demonstrate Bitwise Operators
-  Write a C program to demonstrate bitwise operators (&, |, ^, ~, <<, >>).
-- Demonstrate Compound Assignment Operators
-  Write a C program to demonstrate compound assignment operators (+=, -=, *=, /=, %=).
-- Demonstrate Increment and Decrement Operators
-  Write a C program to demonstrate increment and decrement operators (++ and --).
-- Find Maximum Using Ternary Operator
-  Write a C program to find the maximum of two numbers using the ternary operator.
-- Display Size of Data Types
-  Write a C program to display the size of various data types using the sizeof operator.
+📁 Basics and Operators
+➤ Fundamentals
+Declare and print an integer variable

+Add two float numbers and print the result

+Find size of data types (int, float, double, char)

+Swap two variables using a temporary variable

+Swap two variables without using a temporary variable

+Display ASCII value of a character

+Calculate simple interest using SI = (P × R × T) / 100

+Multiply two integers and display result

+Find the average of three float numbers

+➤ Operators
+Demonstrate arithmetic operators: +, -, *, /, %

+Demonstrate relational operators: >, <, ==, !=, >=, <=

+Demonstrate logical operators: &&, ||, !

+Demonstrate bitwise operators: &, |, ^, ~, <<, >>

+Demonstrate compound assignment: +=, -=, *=, /=, %=

+Demonstrate increment/decrement: ++, --

+Find maximum of two numbers using ternary operator

+Display size of data types using sizeof

+📁 Pointers and Functions
+➤ Pointer Basics and Use Cases
+What is a pointer in C?
+Demonstrates pointer declaration, address referencing, and dereferencing.

+Swap two numbers using pointers
+Uses void swap(int *x, int *y) to exchange values.

+Pointer to a pointer
+Example of int **pp and accessing value through double dereferencing.

+Output of pointer dereferencing
+Simple *p output and memory explanation.

+➤ Pointer with Functions and Arrays
+Pass pointer to a function
+Doubles the value of an integer via void doubleValue(int *n).

+Reverse array using pointers
+Reverses elements using two-pointer technique.

+Average using pointer
+Calculates average of array elements via pointer arithmetic.

+Malloc with pointers
+Demonstrates malloc() for dynamic array allocation and safe memory access.

+➤ Pointers with Strings
+Print string character by character using pointers Uses fgets() and char *ptr to traverse the string.

+Length of string using pointer (no array indexing) Calculates length by iterating with pointer only.

+Array of pointers to strings
+Stores and prints a list of names using char *names[].